 Drinking alcohol for an extended period increases your anxiety and can have a negative impact on your sleep, daily focus, and ability to relax without the drink.

 At first, alcohol's effects are similar to antianxiety medication.
 It can help you reduce your fears, boost your mood, and feel less shy, but it can quickly spiral to the point that you cannot handle the anxiety without alcohol.

 An increase in blood alcohol levels brings excitement and relaxation, but anxiety and depression can set in as soon as the BAC levels begin to decline.

 According to the Anxiety and Depression Association of America (ADAA), it’s normal to experience occasional anxiety and depression as we age, but using alcohol as a way of coping is dangerous.
 It can make your depression worse and increase your dependence on alcohol.

-Your body will change as you age, but alcohol will not help you look better; it accelerates the aging process and increases your vulnerability to health complications.
+Alcohol also accelerates the aging process and increases your vulnerability to health complications.

 Consumption of alcohol can cause risks to:

 Low levels of reproductive hormones increase our risk of osteoporosis, depression, skin changes, and heart problems, but alcohol makes us more vulnerable to their early-onset.